Trusted WordPress tutorials, when you need them most.

 What Is WordPress?

 WordPress is a website builder and content management system.
-It is open-source software that anyone can use to make any kind of website imaginable.
+It is open-source software that anyone can use to create any kind of website.

-To learn more about its evolution, history, and pros & cons, you can see our comprehensive guide on what is WordPress, and how much it costs to build a WordPress site.
+To learn more about its evolution, history, and pros and cons, see our comprehensive guide on what WordPress is and how much it costs to build a WordPress site.

 Why Should You Learn How WordPress Works?